IN THIS ARTICLE

 FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

-It is not known whether certolizumab passes into breast milk.
-Before you receive certolizumab, tell your doctor if you are breast-feeding a baby.
+It is not known whether certolizumab passes into breast milk or if it could harm a nursing baby.
+Tell your doctor if you are breast-feeding a baby.